scaljeri/oh-my-mock/README.md

 requests.
 As soon as OhMyMock is enabled it will start caching API responses but it will not mock requests by default.
 Via the OhMyMock UI you have to enable mocking per response/request.

-There is an article on medium.com which describes OhMyMock in great detail [here](https://medium.com/p/875ac5d85999/edit).
+There is an article on medium.com which describes OhMyMock in more detail [here](https://medium.com/p/875ac5d85999/edit).

 ### Installation
 OhMyMock can be install from the
 [chrome extension store](https://chrome.google.com/webstore/detail/oh-my-mock/egadlcooejllkdejejkhibmaphidmock),
 but you can also compile the source and use that instead if you like.
-This is especially handy if you want to OhMyMock develop.
+This is what you would do if you want to do OhMyMock develop.
 To install it from source checkout this repository and run the following commands

     $> yarn
     $> yarn build

-The compiled code is stored in "./dist"
+The compiled code is stored in **"./dist"**

-Navigate in Chrome to chrome:extensions and enable `development` mode and upload the "./dist" folder via the `Load unpacked` button.
-Thats all.
+Navigate in Chrome to chrome:extensions and enable `development mode` and upload the **"./dist"** folder via the `Load unpacked` button.
+Thats it.

 ### Setup development
 First install all dependencies